Hold Anything

-Hold Anything is the third title in the Looney Tunes series featuring Bosko.
+Hold Anything is a 1930 American comedy short film directed by Hugh Harman and Rudolf Ising.
+It is the third film in the Looney Tunes series featuring Bosko.
 It was released as early as August 9, 1930.
 (Note: Archived from an August 15 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-It is loosely based on the lost film Hold Everything, one of whose songs, "Don't Hold Everything," features prominently in the cartoon.
-It was directed by Hugh Harman and Rudolf Ising, and animated by Isadore "Friz" Freleng and Norman Blackburn.
+It is loosely based on the lost film Hold Everything, one of whose songs, "Don't Hold Everything", features prominently in the cartoon.
+It was animated by Isadore "Friz" Freleng and Norman Blackburn.